-A Member shall make full and timely payment, in accordance with the terms specified by the Office of the Interconnection, of all bills rendered in connection with or arising under or from this Agreement, any service or rate schedule, any tariff, or any services performed by the Office of the Interconnection or transactions with PJMSettlement, notwithstanding any disputed amount, but any such payment shall not be deemed a waiver of any right with respect to such dispute.
-Any Member that fails to make full and timely payment to PJMSettlement (of amounts owed either directly to PJMSettlement or PJMSettlement as agent for the LLC) or otherwise fails to meet its financial or other obligations to a Member, PJMSettlement, or the LLC under this Agreement, shall, in addition to any requirement set forth in Section 15.1 and upon expiration of the 2-day period specified below be in default.
+A Member shall make full and timely payment, in accordance with the terms specified by PJM, of all bills rendered in connection with or arising under or from any of the Agreements, any service or rate schedule, any tariff, or any services performed by PJM or transactions with PJMSettlement, notwithstanding any disputed amount, but any such payment shall not be deemed a waiver of any right with respect to such dispute.
+Any Member that fails to make full and timely payment to PJMSettlement (of amounts owed either directly to PJMSettlement or PJMSettlement as agent for PJM) or otherwise fails to meet its financial or other obligations to a Member, PJMSettlement, or PJM under any of the Agreements, shall, in addition to any requirement set forth in Operating Agreement, section 15.1 and upon expiration of the cure period specified below, be in default.

 15.1.4 Breach Notification and Remedy

-If the Office of the Interconnection concludes, upon its own initiative or the recommendation of or complaint by the Members Committee or any Member, that a Member is in breach of any obligation under this Agreement, including, but not limited to, the obligation to make timely payment and the obligation to meet PJM’s creditworthiness standards and to otherwise comply with PJM’s credit policies, the Office of the Interconnection shall so notify such Member.
-The notified Member may remedy such asserted breach by: (i) paying all amounts assertedly due, along with interest on such amounts calculated in accordance with the methodology specified for interest on refunds in FERC’s regulations at 18 C.F.R. § 35.19a(a)(2)(iii); and (ii) demonstration to the satisfaction of the Office of the Interconnection that the Member has taken appropriate measures to meet any other obligation of which it was deemed to be in breach; provided, however, that any such payment or demonstration may be subject to a reservation of rights, if any, to subject such matter to the PJM Dispute Resolution Procedures; and provided, further, that any such determination by the Office of the Interconnection may be subject to review by the PJM Board upon request of the Member involved or the Office of the Interconnection.
+If PJM or PJMSettlement concludes, upon its own initiative or the recommendation of or complaint by the Members Committee or any Member, that a Member is in breach of any obligation under any of the Agreements, including, but not limited to, the obligation to make timely payment and the obligation to meet PJM’s creditworthiness standards and to otherwise comply with PJM’s credit policies, PJM and/or PJMSettlement shall so notify such Member.
+The notified Member may remedy such asserted breach by: (i) paying all amounts assertedly due, along with interest on such amounts calculated in accordance with the methodology specified for interest on refunds in FERC’s regulations at 18 C.F.R. § 35.19a(a)(2)(iii); and (ii) demonstration to the satisfaction of PJM and/or PJMSettlement that the Member has taken appropriate measures to meet any other obligation of which it was deemed to be in breach; provided, however, that any such payment or demonstration may be subject to a reservation of rights, if any, to subject such matter to the PJM Dispute Resolution Procedures; and provided, further, that any such determination by PJM and/or PJMSettlement may be subject to review by the PJM Board upon request of the Member involved or PJM and/or PJMSettlement.

 15.1.5 Default Notification and Remedy

-If a Member has not remedied a breach by the 2nd Business Day following receipt of the Office of the Interconnection’s notice, or receipt of the PJM Board’s decision on review, if applicable, then the Member shall be in default and, in addition to such other remedies as may be available to the LLC or PJMSettlement:
+If a Member has not remedied a breach by 4:00 p.m.
+Eastern Prevailing Time on the first Business Day following PJM’s or PJMSettlement’s issuance of a written notice of breach or Collateral Call, the notice of which is issued before 1:00 p.m.
+Eastern Prevailing Time, or by 4:00 p.m.
+Eastern Prevailing Time on the the second Business Day following PJM’s or PJMSettlement’s issuance to the Member of a written notice of breach or Collateral Call, the notice of which is issued at or after 1:00 p.m.
+Eastern Prevailing Time, or receipt of the PJM Board’s decision on review, if applicable, then the Member shall be in default and, in addition to such other remedies as may be available to PJM or PJMSettlement:

-i) A defaulting Market Participant shall be precluded from buying or selling in the PJM Interchange Energy Market, the PJM Capacity Credit Market, or any other market operated by PJM until the default is remedied as set forth above;
+i) A defaulting Market Participant shall be precluded from buying or selling in the PJM Markets, FTR markets, or any other market operated by PJM until the default is remedied as set forth above;

-ii) A defaulting Member shall not be entitled to participate in the activities of any committee or other body established by the Members Committee or the Office of the Interconnection; and
+ii) A defaulting Member shall not be entitled to participate in the activities of any committee or other body established by the Members Committee or PJM; and

 iii) A defaulting Member shall not be entitled to vote on the Members Committee or any other committee or other body established pursuant to this Agreement.